|

 Only NRI graduates received National

 Radio-TV News.
 Where did Elmer get his copy?
-The entry
+"Radio Operating as a

-Career," which was copyrighted in 1961, but this photo is
+Career" was copyrighted in 1961, but this photo is

 from 1951.
 On page 1 of HB-11, Elmer thanks National Radio